Vishwajeet0830/CricAnalysis/README.md

 The project demonstrates the applicability of the Pythagorean Expectation model in cricket analytics, offering a systematic approach to evaluating team performance and predicting match outcomes in the IPL cricket tournament.

+IPL 2018: Runs, Wickets, and Match Outcomes Analysis

-The project focuses on analyzing cricket matches from the Indian Premier League (IPL) 2018 season to understand the relationship between runs scored and match outcomes.
+Overview:Analyzing cricket matches from the Indian Premier League (IPL) 2018 season to understand the relationship between runs scored and match outcomes.
 It involves data preprocessing, visualization, and analysis using Python and various libraries such as pandas, numpy, and matplotlib.
 Key Steps:
 1. Data Loading and Preprocessing:
 •	The project begins by importing necessary libraries such as pandas, numpy, and matplotlib.